Quadratic matrix inequalities with applications to data-based control: Applications to data-driven control

-Note that there is a {\em unique} least squares solution $(\hat{A},\hat{B})$ if and only if the matrix $ $ has full row rank $n + m$.
-Assume this to be the case in the sequel.

-In general, if we have $k$ independent, standard normal random variables, then the chi-squared probability distribution with $k$ degrees of freedom, denoted $\chi^2_k$, is the distribution of the sum of those variables squared.
-This means that if $\Sigma$ is a nonsingular covariance matrix, then for $y\in\mathbb{R}^k$ and $y \sim \calN(\mu,\Sigma)$ we have that

-Using this distribution we can then naturally formulate confidence intervals.
-That is, we can find a set defined in terms of $\mu$, $\Sigma$, and the quantile function of $\chi_k^2$ that contains the vector $y$ with probability $1-\delta$.

-Applying this to our context, the paper \cite{Umenberger2019} shows that the vectorization of $ $ is distributed according to $\chi^2_{n(n+m)}$, with as mean the vectorization of the least square estimate $ $.
+Denote the $\chi$-squared probability distribution with $k$ degrees of freedom by $\chi^2_k$.
+The paper \cite{Umenberger2019} shows that the vectorization of $ $ is distributed according to $\chi^2_{n(n+m)}$, with as mean the vectorization of the least square estimate $ $.
 Using a generalization of the aforementioned confidence intervals for vector variables, we can then formulate confidence intervals for the matrix variable $(A,B)$.
 Given probability $0<\delta<1$, denote the quantile function for probability $\delta$ of $\chi^2_{n(n+m)}$ by $c_\delta$.
-Now, define the set
+Now, define the set The following lemma was proven in \cite[Lem.
+3.1]{Umenberger2019}.